nsauzede/quine_test/README.md

 $ cc a.c -o a_c && ./a_c | python > b.c && diff a.c b.c && echo "QUINE!!" || echo "You lose"
 ```

+But that naive C<=>PY example is "cheating", eg: unrolling the loop once, and hence is not scalable beyond two languages.

+A smarter example is the PL<=>PY example, that separate the two language loops, and thus can be scaled to more than two.

 ## Level3 : hybrid contents ? (non-quine)
 Try to split parallel ways to process a single file to different outputs